Store Performance

 E-commerce analytics measures digital behaviour: clicks, page views, cart additions, and checkout completion.
 Store performance measurement measures physical behaviour: zone visits, dwell time, engagement depth, and conversion from attention to purchase.
 The analytical logic is identical — a conversion funnel with measurable stages — but the data source is the store floor rather than a website.

-What is the ATTRACT–SERVE–FLOW model?
+What is the ATTRACT–SERVE–DEPLOY model?

 Can store performance data be used to justify layout or merchandising changes?